Cruz01845874/COMP4610-HW5/README.txt

       This isn't part of the extra credit, but I thought that it should be implemented as it's also a rule of Scrabble.
       If the user gets stuck and doesn't want to reset their score, they can exchange a tile for another random one.
       Note: this puts it back in the bag so the user can possibly reclaim it again.

+KNOWN BUGS
+    * Blank tile

+      As of right now, you cannot choose a different letter for a blank tile after taking it back to the rack.
+      For example, if you select J for your blank tile, that and the other blank tile will turn into a J.